slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
 -- Lafcadio Hearn*

-> *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
--- John Green*

 > *"Fathering is not something perfect men do, but something that perfects the man."
 -- Frank Pittman*

 > *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
 -- Pam Brown*

-> *"Life doesn’t come with an instruction book — that’s why we have fathers."
--- H. Jackson Browne*

 > *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
 -- T.H.
 White*